TuxVinyards/qqX/README.md

 Download the latest qqX release [here](https://github.com/TuxVinyards/qqX/releases/latest) and run the installer.

+May be installed alongside any pre-existing quickemu interfacing, such as quickgui or quickemu shortcuts.

 `sha256sum -c qqX-x.xx.xx.xx.tar.gz.sha.256`  to check the file.

-qqX will auto-detect if new releases are available & quietly prompt for updates.
+qqX will auto-detect if new releases are later available & quietly prompt for updates.

 Use the installer to update, reinstall, uninstall or reconfigure.

 ## Beta notes

-The next stage on from quickemu-mod ...
-Now available
+*Standard good practice* with any software is to backup anything critical ...

+Testing has been carried out on a variety of mainstream distros.
+Only a few small streamlining tasks remain.

 These late beta scripts have been consistently safe & stable.
-Testing has been carried out on a variety of mainstream distros.

-Current focus is now on streamlining.
-An automated settings file updater is in the works.
+The release candidate should be available shortly.

-The scripts have been written with plenty of preventative error handling routines.
+All scripts have been carefully Shellcheck linted & have additional backup and error handling routines.

-Feel confident but do remember standard good practice:  with ALL software make backups of anything critical.

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>